BobKerns/better-future/README.md

 ### `Future`.`delay` (_ms_) (_computation_)

-Returns a function that when applied to a computation, delays the computation until a minimum of _ms_ milliseconds have passed.
+Returns a function that when applied to a task, delays the task until a minimum of _ms_ milliseconds have passed.

 To immediately start the delay countdown: